mvolkmann/blog/src/smalltalk/01-overview.md

 Some reasons to learn Smalltalk include:

-- Gaining an understanding of its pros and cons compared to other languages.
+- Gain an understanding of its pros and cons compared to other languages.
-- Getting ideas for features to be added to other languages.
+- Get ideas for features that can be added to other languages.
-- Getting ideas for features to be added in the development environments of other languages.
+- Get ideas for features that can be added in the development environments of other languages.
-- Actually using it as an alternative to other languages.
+- Actually use it as an alternative to other languages.

 ## Resources